anjali-2201/iLearn/README.md

 - **Reporting Issues**: Identify and report any issues, bugs, or suggestions for improvement using the GitHub issue tracker.
 - **Submitting Pull Requests**: Implement fixes, updates, or new features by submitting pull requests following our contribution guidelines.

-Before contributing, please review our [Contribution Guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute effectively and maintain consistency across courses.

-## License

-This repository is licensed under the [MIT License](LICENSE), which allows for unrestricted use, modification, and distribution of the course materials.
-By contributing to this repository, you agree to license your contributions under the same license.

----

 Thank you for your interest in our coding courses!
 If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us.
 Happy coding!